 As a further example, let’s cover luck-based features like Enchanting.

 Enchanting a club has a chance of succeeding and a chance of failing.
-If you have a 20% success rate and continually fail, this isn’t a bug if you continually fail (as the fail rate would be 80% likely per attempt).
+If you have a 20% success rate and continually fail past 5 attempts, this isn’t a bug as the fail rate would be 80% per attempt.
 Luck-based features are designed to have an element of uncertainty and players are never guaranteed a complete success (unless the success rates were listed as 100%).
 This may lead to players frequently encountering negative outcomes due to luck-based results.
 Unfortunately our team does not reverse these outcomes for any reason other than a verified bug.

-Please note that any decisions regarding design changes are left to the development team (support staff have no control over these developer decisions).
+Please note that any decisions regarding design changes are left to the development team (the support staff and community teams have no control over these developer decisions).

 Identifying a Bug

 It can be difficult to properly identify a bug.
 The game is continually growing, with new patches and content being released, and as such bugs will be a normal part of Winning Putt’s development.

 In an effort to help end-users understand what identifies a bug, here are some questions to keep in mind:

 - Can you make the issue happen again following the same steps that originally caused the bug?